-Our compensation structure includes a combination of compensation vehicles, including a competitive base salary and benefits generally available to all of our employees, equity awards to incentivize long-term performance and align the interests of our employees with those of our stockholders, annual cash incentives to reward executives for achieving Company objectives, and change in control and post-termination severance compensation to encourage retention of our key
+Our compensation structure includes a combination of compensation vehicles, including a competitive base salary and benefits generally available to all of our employees, equity awards to incentivize long-term performance and align the interests of our employees with those of our stockholders, annual cash incentives to reward executives for achieving Company objectives, and change in control and post-termination severance compensation to encourage retention of our key executives.

 - To discourage excessive or unnecessary risk-taking, for 2020, payouts to each named executive officer under our performance-based cash incentive plan were based on four distinct performance metrics, each with material weighting.
-Additionally, the compensation committee retains the discretion to increase or decrease payouts under this incentive plan as it deems appropriate. - To help mitigate risks of overpayment due to fraudulent, intentional or grossly negligent errors, our clawback policy permits us, under certain circumstances, to recover certain cash compensation in the event of a restatement or other adjustment of the performance measures on which the payments are based.
+Additionally, the compensation committee retains the discretion to increase or decrease payouts under this incentive plan as it deems appropriate. - To help mitigate risks of overpayment due to fraudulent, intentional or grossly negligent errors, our clawback policy permits us, under certain circumstances, to recover certain cash compensation in the event of a restatement of our financial statements or excess payments of performance-based compensation in the event of a restatement or other adjustment of the performance measures on which the payments are based.